awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

 ### Shared Cache

 When mounting an S3 bucket, you can opt in to a shared cache in [Amazon S3 Express One Zone](https://aws.amazon.com/s3/storage-classes/express-one-zone/).
 You should use the shared cache if you repeatedly read small objects (up to 1 MB) from multiple compute instances, or the size of the dataset that you repeatedly read often exceeds the size of your local cache.
 This improves latency when reading the same data repeatedly from multiple instances by avoiding redundant requests to your mounted S3 bucket.
-To enable shared cache, specify `cache-xz` flag in `mountOptions` with your directory bucket name:
+To enable shared cache, specify the `cache-xz` flag in `mountOptions` with your directory bucket name:

 ```yaml
 apiVersion: v1